Chicago – Illinois Water Quality at a Glance

 Latest Testing Results

-• Lead Levels: The most recent testing period (January-December 2023) showed 90th percentile lead levels of 9.1 parts per billion (ppb), below the EPA action level of 15 ppb but higher than many other major U.S. cities.
+- Lead Levels: The most recent testing period (2023) showed 90th percentile lead levels of 9.1 parts per billion (ppb), below the EPA action level of 15 ppb but concerning given that nearly 70% of Chicago children under 6 are potentially exposed to lead-contaminated tap water.

-• Scope of the Issue: Chicago has approximately 400,000 lead service lines connecting homes to water mains – more than any other U.S. city.
-These lines were mandated by city plumbing code until 1986.
+- Scope of the Crisis: Chicago has approximately 400,000 lead service lines connecting homes to water mains – more than any other U.S. city.
+These lines were mandated by city plumbing code until the federal ban in 1986, creating one of the most significant lead infrastructure challenges in America.

 Water Source and Treatment